 We set up ČSFD’s first servers in November 2006.
 The website ran on one server and the other was used to run the PostgreSQL database.
 Since then, ČSFD has grown considerably and we now manage 15 servers for them.

-ČSFD’s solution is completely redundant meaning that it can withstand any kind of hardware failure or unexpected overland.
+ČSFD’s solution is completely redundant meaning that it can withstand any kind of hardware failure or unexpected overload.
 It also contains dedicated servers for image and video content which results in a faster load time for website visitors.

 When we mention PostgreSQL from 2006, we’re talking about version 7 and a time when the most powerful servers on the x86 platform had two dual-core processors and a maximum of couple dozen GB RAM.
-Of course, the disks were rotating which further slowed down write and read operations.
+Of course, the discs were rotating which further slowed down write and read operations.
 It wasn’t until the end of 2006 that the first Xeon quad-core processor was announced, with a price tag of around $1200 apiece.

 “Due to the performance requirements of the database it wasn’t easy to configure it to run perfectly with the amount of data and number of requests.
 However, we managed to do so in the end,” says David Lintimer, vshosting~ CSO.